Tinnitus And Technology: Apps And Devices For Relief

 Review of Popular Relaxation Apps

 Some popular relaxation apps include Calm, Headspace, and Insight Timer.
-These apps offer a wide range of guided meditations, relaxation techniques, and sleep aids to help individuals manage stress, improve sleep, and find relief from tinnitus-related symptoms.
+These apps offer a wide range of guided meditations, relaxation techniques, and sleep aids to help individuals manage stress, improve sleep, and relieve tinnitus-related symptoms.

 Wearable Devices for Tinnitus Relief